noaione/yuusha-shoukan-ln/sources/v08/chapter4.md

 Memorabilia: Wyvern Leather Wallet
 ```

-—Is what was written there.
+...Is what was written there.
 Perhaps, Megiddo-san was praising Sieg-san because
 of what happened before, and Alice might have invited her because they had once
 fought together.
 Lunamaria-san, Aoi-chan, and Hina-chan seemed to have been
 invited by Kuro, and Lunamaria-san seemed to be especially happy about it.